matthunt1984/matthunt1984.github.io/_scratch/my-process.md

 - More complex elements still work, eg collapsible code blocks
 - Test from mobile and other browsers

-Short-term actions should go into todo.
+Short-term actions should go into Jira now.

 Longer term 'never likely to dos' can go here.
 - Automated testing including any or all of the above